-Local Priorities and Operations Component
+Local Priorities, Operations and Transition Component

-The Local Priorities and Operations (LPO) component is to support local operational decisions based on unique circumstances and needs.
-It comprises the following five amounts:
+The Local Priorities, Operations and Transition component is provided to support local operational decisions based on unique circumstances and needs.
+It is made up of the following amounts:

 - Board amount

 - Enrolment amount

 - Rural and Northern Adjustment amount

 - Special Transportation Needs amount

+- Transition amount

+- Stabilization amount.

-- Top-up amount
+- Top-Up amount